camsaul/humane-are/README.md

 `clojure.test/are` is great for writing lots of assertions quickly, but it has two big problems that prevent me from using it everywhere:

-1. Failing assertions give no indication as to which set of arguments failed if you're using anything that print pretty test output such as [Humane Test Output](https://github.com/pjstadig/humane-test-output), [CIDER](https://github.com/clojure-emacs/cider), or [eftest](https://github.com/weavejester/eftest)
+1. Failing assertions give no indication as to which set of arguments failed if you're using anything that pretty prints test output, such as [Humane Test Output](https://github.com/pjstadig/humane-test-output), [CIDER](https://github.com/clojure-emacs/cider), or [eftest](https://github.com/weavejester/eftest)
-2. It lets you shoot yourself in the foot by writing expressions that include `is` or `testing`, wrapping them in another `is` without complaining
+2. `are` lets you shoot yourself in the foot by writing expressions that include `is` or `testing`, and wraps them in another `is` without complaining

 Humane Are solves both of these problems.

-Humane Are is a small library with just one tiny dependency ([macrovich](https://github.com/cgrand/macrovich)), and works with either Clojure or ClojureScript.

 ## Meaningful Error Messages in Failing Tests